rackspace-spot/spot-sdk/README.md

 All public available APIs can be found in the [Rackspace Spot Public API Documentation](https://spot.rackspace.com/rackspace-spot-public-api)

+# Contributing
+Thank you for your interest in the Spot SDK!

+At this time, we’re unable to support external contributions to the codebase due to proprietary dependencies in the development environment.

+However, we welcome your input:

+- 🐛 Running into an issue or something not working right?
+    - Please open an issue here at [rackerlabs/spot](https://github.com/rackerlabs/spot/issues)— our team monitors them regularly.

+- 💡 Have a suggestion or feedback?
+    - Join the conversation on our Reddit forum - [https://www.reddit.com/r/rxt_spot](https://www.reddit.com/r/rxt_spot).

 ## 📜 License
 **Copyright © Rackspace US, Inc. or its affiliates.
 All Rights Reserved.**